“… this book will inspire you to view all people through the lens of empathy and compassion …”

 Sign up for The Darkest Hour newsletter and be the first know when this book is released!

-Advanced Praise for The Darkest Hour: Shedding Light on the Impact of Isolation and Death Row in Texas Prisons
+Advance Praise for The Darkest Hour: Shedding Light on the Impact of Isolation and Death Row in Texas Prisons

 It has been pointed out that more can be learned about a society from the way it treats its prisoners than the way it treats those on the outside.
 The cruelty and inhumanity of death row can easily be described to those who will never directly experience it—what is far more difficult is to enable it to be felt, and that is what these stories achieve.
 This book poses a deep and unsettling question to each of us: What would we lose by treating even the worst offenders as human beings?
 The answer that emerges from The Darkest Hour is shocking and profound: it is our ability to silence our own compassion, to blind ourselves to what we are doing to others, and to pretend that we have acted morally and justly.
 Yet in doing so, we cause untold suffering not only to prisoners but also to the victims and families, to the entire legal system, to our capacity for justice, and to the culture and society within which we live.
-May this book opens our hearts and changes the way we think. ~ Kenneth Cloke, former judge, mediator and author of Conflict Revolution: Mediating Evil, War, Injustice and Terrorism
+This book opens our hearts and changes the way we think. ~ Kenneth Cloke, former judge, mediator and author of Conflict Revolution: Mediating Evil, War, Injustice and Terrorism

 Relegated to remote locations, surrounded by thick windowless walls and abysmal living conditions, America’s 3,200 death row inmates are the easiest group of people to think and care nothing about.
 But major human rights violations are being committed against them daily.